Technology

 - The exposed resin cures instantly due to UV light polymerization.

-- The part is then UV-cured further to achieve its final mechanical properties.
+The part is then placed in a heated UV-curing chamber to achieve its final mechanical properties.

 Massive Build Volume